IHE/ITI.mCSD/input/pagecontent/issues.md

 complexity to the server and most will have similar options through include and normal chaining.

+mCSD\_10.
+Should we allow federation of (i.e. connectivity to) child organizations when related by .partOf to be assumed?
+Currently the IG does (see section 1:46.8.2), and we believe this is what is done in practice.
+The downside is that there is no way to represent a hierarchical relationship that does not imply routing.

+mCSD\_11.
+Should we specify details of addressing to federated recipients, at least for some profiles (see section 1:46.8.2)?
+For example, with MHD ITI-65 we could pass the Organization.identifier in the intendedRecipient field.
+There is already an IG for passing a Direct address in an XDR ITI-41.

 ### Closed Issues
 These issues have been decided and documented in the publication.